 Research

-- Effective elastic behavior of mechanism-based lattice systems
+- Effective elastic behavior of mechanism-based mechanical metamaterials

-• Effective elastic behavior of mechanism-based lattice systems
+• Effective elastic behavior of mechanism-based mechanical metamaterials

-This project addresses problems from an emerging area of mechanics known as mechanism-based lattice systems.
-These systems often consist of periodically arranged building blocks, resembling elastic composites.
-However, compared to the traditional elastic composites, these mechanism-based lattice systems are more degenerate, since they can deform with zero elastic energy.
+This project addresses problems from an emerging area of mechanics known as mechanism-based mechanical metamaterials.
+These materials often consist of periodically arranged building blocks, resembling elastic composites.
+However, compared to the traditional elastic composites, these mechanism-based mechanical metamaterials are more degenerate, since they can deform with zero elastic energy.
 Such deformations are called mechanisms.

-One fascinating consequence of the presence of mechanisms in these lattice systems is their degenerate elastic behavior.
-In fact, these systems possess soft modes, which are large deformations that require only a small amount of elastic energy.
+One fascinating consequence of the presence of mechanisms in these metamaterials is their degenerate elastic behavior.
+In fact, these materials possess soft modes, which are large deformations that require only a small amount of elastic energy.
 Interestingly, the soft modes often result in global deformations that are entirely different from those of the mechanisms.
-A significant portion of my research is dedicated to developing an effective theoretical framework to study specialized mechanism-based lattice systems, where soft modes correspond to deformations that result in zero effective elastic energy.
+A significant portion of my research is dedicated to developing an effective theoretical framework to study specialized mechanism-based mechanical metamaterials, where soft modes correspond to deformations that result in zero effective elastic energy.

-A vivid and illustrative example for explaining our work on mechanism-based lattice systems is the Kagome lattice, which is a 2D tiling consisting of triangles and hexagons.
+A vivid and illustrative example for explaining our work on mechanism-based mechanical metamaterials is the Kagome lattice, which is a 2D tiling consisting of triangles and hexagons.
 Deriving an effective theory is not simple for the Kagome lattice since it has an infinite number of mechanisms.
 The following two figures show two different mechanisms of the Kagome lattice.

 | |